trufnetwork/node/TERMINOLOGY.md

 - STREAM: a sequence of data elements made available over time.
 - PRIMITIVE STREAM: A type of stream where the data elements are primitive and not composed.
 Meaning, a direct source of the data elements is a Data Provider.
 - COMPOSED STREAM: A type of stream that is composed of other streams.
-Its output is calculated based on inputs from primitive or other composed.
+Its output is calculated based on inputs from primitive or other composed streams.
 - TAXONOMY: A scheme of hierarchical stream classification, in which streams are organized into categories and types.
 - DATA CONTRACTS: Or simply contracts.
 Is a set of rules that define the structure and behavior of data.
 A contract is defined in a Kuneiform file.
 - TABLE: One of the contract's building blocks, that defines the underlying data structure of the Stream.